Andy Zaltzman: Edinburgh Festival Fringe

-Zaltzman first performed at the Edinburgh Festival Fringe in 1999, when he was a finalist in the prestigious So You Think You're Funny new act competition along with Josie Long, Russell Howard, and David O'Doherty.
+Zaltzman first performed at the Edinburgh Festival Fringe in 1999, when he was a finalist in the prestigious So You Think You're Funny new act competition along with Josie Long, Russell Howard and David O'Doherty.

 His debut full-length Edinburgh Fringe show Andy Zaltzman versus the Dog of Doom received a nomination for Best Newcomer at the Perrier Comedy Awards in 2001.

-In 2004, Zaltzman began – initially with John Oliver – hosting Political Animal, a stand-up show in which different acts perform political-themed material; Zaltzman has hosted solo since 2006.
+At the 2004 Edinburgh Festival Fringe Zaltzman began – initially with John Oliver – hosting Political Animal, a stand-up show in which different acts perform political-themed material; Zaltzman has hosted solo since 2006.
 Political Animal later transferred to BBC Radio 4.

-Zaltzman also appeared in a late-night show with fellow stand-ups Daniel Kitson, David O'Doherty, and Alun Cochrane entitled The Honourable Men of Art, at The Stand in 2006 and 2008.

 Melbourne International Comedy Festival

 Zaltzman performed at the Melbourne International Comedy Festival for the first time in April 2007, winning the coveted Piece of Wood Award, given to the best show as voted for by other comedians.

 Other stand-up

-In 2011, Zaltzman appeared as a guest stand-up comic on Russell Howard's Good News Extra.
+In 2011 Zaltzman appeared as a guest stand-up comic on Russell Howard's Good News Extra.
 In 2013 he also contributed a review of that year's World Snooker Championship to BBC Television's regular coverage of the event.

-Since mid-2014, Zaltzman has toured Satirist for Hire, where questions and comments are solicited from potential or confirmed audiences (usually via email or social media) before performing at venues, giving parts of the show a constantly evolving order and structure.
-In December, 2014, Zaltzman performed at the Lord’s Taverners charity Christmas lunch.
+Since mid-2014 Zaltzman has toured Satirist for Hire, where questions and comments are solicited from potential or confirmed audiences (usually via email or social media) before performing at venues, giving parts of the show a constantly evolving order and structure.
+In December 2014, Zaltzman performed at the Lord's Taverners charity Christmas lunch.